aws-controllers-k8s/community/docs/content/docs/user-docs/authorization.md

 ---
 title: "Configure Permissions"
 description: "Configuring RBAC and IAM for ACK"
-lead: "Configuring RBAC and IAM for Authorization and Access"
+lead: "Set up RBAC and IAM for authorization and access"
 draft: false
 menu:
   docs: